integrations/microsoft-teams/Readme.md

 4. Review the list of updated permissions, which should include "Read access to Discussions".
 5. Click the "Accept new permissions" button.

-🎉 Now that you've updated the permissions, you can unfrul discussion links!
+🎉 Now that you've updated the permissions, you can unfurl discussion links!

 Note: We're working on making this process easier in the future with a prompt from the Teams integration itself – stay tuned!